destillat/react-collapsing-table/README.md

 This is an object that is expecting keys that match the accessors of the columns and will allow each column access to a custom function that is mapped to that key.
 ##### paginationEventListener
 This is a function that you can pass to the table and when the next or previous button is clicked it will invoke this function and pass a pagination object back that has the the current page, how many pages there are, and the row size
+##### CustomPagination
+This is a function that you can pass to the table when you don't want to use the built in pagination component.
+You will still need to have `showPagination` set to true.

+This function will receive:
+- `currentPage`: What page it is on
+- `totalPages`: How many pages are there (or the last page)
+- `previousPage`: The function to let you go back one page on the table
+- `nextPage`: The function to let you go forward a page on the table
+- `goToPage`: A function that lets you go to any page.
+  - Let the user specify the page they want to go to with onChange and it will pick up your value. example `<input onChange={ goToPage } />`
+  - Specify the exact page by giving it a newPage value. example `goToPage({ newPage: 25 })`
+- `inputtedPage`: The value to use for `goToPage` function if you are allowing a user to input a value. example `<input value={ inputtedPage } onChange={ goToPage } />`

 ---